 - Variable life and variable annuities

 To help inform investment decisions, the firm and its advisors rely upon a wide range of information sources that are both publically and privately available.
 The firm makes it clear that it does not adhere to a single investment strategy when working with portfolios.
 The only goal is to help them achieve their ultimate financial goals, and advisors employ any strategy they see fit to make that happen.
-Some practices this firm's advisors typically engage in include long- and short-term purchases, day-trading, short selling, margin trading and options transactions.
+Some strategies this firm's advisors typically engage in include long- and short-term purchases, day-trading, short selling, margin trading and options transactions.

 Fees Under B. Riley Wealth Management